Anomaly detection using Isolation Forest – A Complete Guide

 Q1.
 What is the difference between random forest and Isolation Forest?

-A. Difference between Random Forest and Isolation Forest is that Random Forest is a supervised learning algorithm used for classification and regression tasks, while Isolation Forest is an unsupervised learning algorithm used for anomaly detection.
+A. Random Forest is a supervised learning algorithm for classification and regression tasks using decision trees.
+Isolation Forest is an unsupervised algorithm for anomaly detection, isolating anomalies based on unique properties.

 Q2.
 What is the working of Isolation Forest?

 A. Isolation Forest works by randomly selecting a feature from the dataset and a split value to create partitions of the data.
-This process is repeated recursively until anomalies are isolated in their own partitions.
+The process repeats recursively until it isolates anomalies in their own partitions.

 The media shown in this article are not owned by Analytics Vidhya and are used at the Author’s discretion.